-In this window, you can choose to enable or disable the option to autofill forms on web pages.
+From each of these menus, you can choose to enable or disable the option to autofill forms on web pages.
 To do this, just toggle the item on or off.

 2. Adding/editing/deleting addresses

+Under Addresses and more, you’ll see a list of every address that has been saved to your Google account for autofill purposes.
 To add a new address, scroll to the bottom of the list and tap on Add address.
 From there, you can input your name, street address, phone number, and even email.
 Tap on Done when complete.